johnwcowan/r7rs-work/Srfi122Guide.md

 whose elements are the result of applying *proc* to all the *arrays*, which must all have equivalent intervals.
-Rather than doing the mapping all at once, as `map` and `vector-map` do, elements are mapped only as they are retrieved.
+Rather than doing the mapping all at once, as `map` and `vector-map` do, elements are mapped each time they are retrieved.

 `(array-outer-product `*proc array1 array2*`)`